-Milk snakes lay between 3 and 15 eggs at a time, with a typical average of 10.
+Milk snakes lay between 3 and 15 eggs at a time, with an average of 10.

 5) Hognose Snakes

-Western hognose snakes lay between 4 and 23 eggs, whereas Easterns lay between 8 and 40.
+Western hognose snakes lay between 4 and 23 eggs, whereas Easterns lay between 8 and 40 eggs.

 6) Coral Snakes

-Out of the venomous species that you’ll find in the US, the only one that lays eggs is the coral snake.
-The others (rattlesnakes, copperheads and cottonmouths) are all ovoviviparous, and give birth to live young.
+Out of the venomous species that you’ll find in the U.S., the only one that lays eggs is the coral snake.
+The others (rattlesnakes, copperheads, and cottonmouths) are all ovoviviparous, giving birth to live young.

-Sonoran coral snakes lay only 2 or 3 eggs at once, whereas Texas and Eastern coral snakes may lay slightly more (up to 12).
+Sonoran coral snakes lay only 2 or 3 eggs at once, whereas Texas and Eastern coral snakes may lay slightly more (up to 12 eggs).

 7) Black Rat Snakes

-Black rat snakes are one of the most common wild snakes you’ll find in the US.
-They’re nonvenomous and a beautiful solid black color as adults.
+Black rat snakes are one of the most common wild snakes you’ll find in the U.S. They’re non-venomous and a beautiful solid black color.

 Females will lay between 12 and 20 eggs per clutch.